gbo999/Computer-Vision-for-Aquaculture-Monitoring-Robot/fifty_one and analysis/measurements/exuviae/README.md

 ## Overview

 This directory contains a comprehensive suite of tools for analyzing prawn exuviae (molted shells) measurements using computer vision techniques and the FiftyOne dataset management platform.
-The analysis pipeline processes images of white prawn molts, applies realistic coloring for better visualization, performs keypoint detection, and calculates real-world measurements.
+The analysis pipeline processes images of white prawn molts, applies realistic coloring for better detection, performs keypoint detection, and calculates real-world measurements.

 ## Directory Structure